jiaranjintianchism/MSIA/README.md

 1. Create conda env `conda env create`

 2. Create data / experiment folders `mkdir data; mkdir exps`, note this can just be a symlink to where you want to store big data.
-3. Data download pleas refer to CLIP4CLIP (https://github.com/ArrowLuo/CLIP4Clip)
+3. Data download please refer to CLIP4CLIP (https://github.com/ArrowLuo/CLIP4Clip)

 ## 🙏 Acknowledgements